rraval/workflows/README.md

 ## [.github/workflows/rust_doc.yml](.github/workflows/rust_doc.yml)

 Automatically builds documentation with `cargo doc` and pushes the generated documentation to a separate branch.
+By default, uses the `gh-pages` branch which allows seamless integration with [GitHub Pages](https://pages.github.com/).

 Each build force pushes a new commit containing only documentation artifacts as the sole commit to the branch, allowing git garbage collection to auomatically free up data from previous builds.

-The static files includes [a toplevel `index.html` page](https://doc.rust-lang.org/rustdoc/unstable-features.html#--index-page-provide-a-top-level-landing-page-for-docs) and can readily be deployed to providers like [GitHub Pages](https://pages.github.com/).

 ### Usage